-We've chosen the best places to live in Alabama, a southern state with many nicknames such as The Heart of Dixie, Yellowhammer State and Cotton State:
+We’ve chosen the best places to live in Alabama, a Southern state with many nicknames, such as The Heart of Dixie, Yellowhammer State and Cotton State:

-More than 50 Fortune 500 companies have operations in Huntsville, a city known largely for its NASA Marshall Space Flight Center along with a U.S. Army instillation at Redstone Arsenal.
+More than 50 Fortune 500 companies have operations in Huntsville, a city known largely for its NASA Marshall Space Flight Center along with a U.S. Army installation at Redstone Arsenal.
 The University of Alabama-Huntsville is a center for research and technology, and the community has three hospitals, 57 parks and several shopping malls.

 A port city on the Black Warrior River, Tuscaloosa is the regional hub for industry in West Alabama as well as home to The University of Alabama.
 Another large employer is a Mercedes-Benz automotive plant, and quality of life amenities include three hospitals, several parks and a Bama Theatre in the downtown entertainment district.